How to apply

-You can list up to FIVE courses in one application.
-If successful, an offer will be made to your highest eligible preference.
+You can list up to FIVE courses in your application.
+Offer is made to your highest eligible preference.

 We encourage you to do your research, speak with your careers adviser, or contact us at Future Students, to help find the right course(s) for you.

-- Visit the application portal and create an account – use your personal email (not school email) as correspondence will be sent to this email address
+- Visit the application portal and create an account when applications open – use your personal email (not school email) as correspondence will be sent to this email address.

 New South Wales Higher School Certificate or ACT Senior Secondary Certificate

-Your Year 11 results will be accessed on your behalf via the New South Wales Education Standards Authority (NESA) or the ACT equivalent.
+Your Year 11 results will be accessed on your behalf via the New South Wales Education Standards Authority (NESA) or the ACT equivalent authority.